Bushfaced/SimonGame/README.md

 ☐ Getting Started: In this section include the link to your deployed game and any instructions you deem important.

 ☐ Next Steps: Utilize back-end technologies to incorporate userNames and saveFiles for users to return and load games they left of on.
 Ways to customize the color of the lights to the user's personal preference.
+Add the ability for the game to expand infinityly.